The Complete Guide to the United MileagePlus Program

 United MileagePlus miles are some of the most valuable in the travel world.
 Not only is United a carrier with a large, global route map, it has some great partners in Star Alliance to fill in its service gaps.
-Unfortunately, the program is changing a lot at the end of 2019.
-Let's dive into the details on what makes this program special.
+Unfortunately, the program has changed a lot over the years, largely negative for frequent flyers.
+Let’s dive into the details on what makes this program special.

 The United MileagePlus program is a good program to earn points and miles in for several reasons.
 One, as mentioned, United and its partners go a lot of places.
 Two, United doesn’t charge high fees or fuel surcharges for award travel, keeping your cash in-pocket.
 Flying on British Airways using British Airways Avios (a oneworld partner) can be just as expensive as a roundtrip sometimes!

 United Airlines is a part of Star Alliance, and as such has a number of in-network partners.
 All of these airlines can be booked with award tickets using United miles.
 They include: